mesopelagique/Shoal/README.md

 $dataFrame:=shoal.frame($collection)
 ```

-Then group by choosing a column and apply aggregate functions:
+Then group by choosing a column and apply aggregate functions on "fields":

 ```4d
 $result:=$dataFrame.groupBy("letter").agg($F.sum("value"); $F.max("value").as("maxValue"))